Buddhist Sites in India

 Rajgir, the former capital of the Magadh Empire, is known for its hot springs.
 Pataliputra succeeded Rajgir as the new capital back in the days.
 However, during the rains, Lord Buddha would take abode at ‘Griddhakuta Hill’.
 This hill belonged to the Ratnagiri hills group.
 At opposite ends, Ratnagiri hosted the first international Buddhist council, within the ‘Saptaparni Cave’ to commemorate and inscribe Lord Buddhist teachings as a record.
 This was done after Buddha’s death.
 The Japanese Buddhists were very kind and compassionate.
 They built a stupa just above the cave with an aerial ropeway connected to the bottom of the hill from the top.
 This was accomplished on the occasion of having completed 2500 years of the Buddhist First Council.
 But, don’t forget, Nalanda University (a UNESCO WORLD HERITAGE SITE) remains were found not very far from here in 411 AD, just 11 km from Kapilvastu.
 Intriguing right?

 Note to Readers:

 There are many others that you can read about edicts and stupas from Asoka’s (another disciple of Lord Buddha) at Outlook India Traveller – Buddhist Pilgrimage Sites.
-They have very detailed information of the six major buddhist sites to travel too.
-My article is inspired from Outlook India’s writeup.
+They have very detailed information of the six major Buddhist sites to travel to.
+My article is inspired by Outlook India’s write-up.